-- List Mini Snap Agents available on the IPSAN
+- · List Mini Snap Agents that are available on the IPSAN

 - · List available databases

-- · Take a flashcopy of the database
+- · Create a FlashCopy image of the database

-- · Schedule a flashcopy of the database
+- Schedule a FlashCopy image of a database

-- · Rollback to a flashcopy
+- · Roll back to a FlashCopy image

-- Delete a flashcopy and its associated metadata
+- Delete a FlashCopy image and its associated metadata

-- Print usage information
+- · Print usage information

-Flashcopy Management Command Line Tool glossary
+FlashCopy Management Command Line Tool glossary

-This section provides definitions for terms used in the rest of this appendix to describe the commands and options of the Flashcopy Management Command Line Tool.
+This section defines terms that are used in this appendix to describe the commands and options of the FlashCopy Management Command Line Tool.

-Agent A machine on the network running at least one instance of a database server application that holds information on network storage volumes and disks.
+agent A system on the network that is running at least one instance of a database server application that holds information on network storage volumes and disks.